You are listening to the Sean Hannity Radio Show Podcast.

 This guy's a nut.

-And he's pleading with Donald Trump and Kim Jong Un to have restraint.
+And he's pleading with Donald Trump and Kim Jong-un to have restraint.

-Now the editorial was in the Global Times that's widely regarded as the mouthpiece of the Communist Party in China.
+Now, the editorial was in the Global Times that's widely regarded as the mouthpiece of the Communist Party in China.

-And they said the game of chicken between Washington and Pyongyang has come to a breaking point and then added if North Korea conducts another nuclear missile test, it's more likely than ever the situation will cross the point of no return.
+And then added, if North Korea conducts another nuclear missile test, it's more likely than ever the situation will cross the point of no return.

 I wonder if the president of China was told by Trump, if they keep it up, we're going in.